Thick hyperbolic 3-manifolds with bounded rank: Algebraic and geometric limits

-\begin {proof} Let $\CE$ be a degenerate end of $M_\infty$.
-Using Proposition \ref {construction} and Corollary \ref{truncating noncompact}, pick a product region $U^\CE \subset M_\infty$ that is a neighborhood of $\CE$, where $U^\CE \cap C_0=\emptyset$ .
-Fixing some to-be-determined $\ell_->1$, Lemma \ref{bdlpr} gives a useful simplicial hyperbolic surface in the correct homotopy class whose $\epsilon$-distance from $\partial U^\CE$ lies in the interval $[\ell_-,2\ell_-]$.
-It then follows from work of Freedman--Hass--Scott (see Lemma \ref{getembedded}) that there is a level surface
+Next, let $\CE$ be a degenerate end of $M_\infty$.
+Using Proposition \ref {constructing prs} and Corollary \ref{truncating noncompact}, pick a product region $U^\CE \subset M_\infty$ that is a neighborhood of $\CE$, where $U^\CE \cap C_0=\emptyset$ .
+Fixing some to-be-determined $\ell_->1$, Lemma \ref{minsrsinpr} gives a minimizing simplicial ruled surface in the homotopy class of a level surface whose $\epsilon$-distance from $\partial U^\CE$ lies in the interval $[\ell_-,2\ell_-]$.
+Using Freedman--Hass--Scott (see Lemma \ref{getembedded}), let $S^\CE$ be a level surface of $U^\CE$ with